 Back in the 1700s, the GR-34 was a footpath following, 1800 km of Brittany’s coastline, implemented to stop smugglers from entering nearby ports.
 Following the Emerald Coastline, the region is a UNESCO World Heritage Site with a beautiful medley of scenery – windy beaches, rocky cliffs, and even remnants of WW2 bunkers.

 - Location: Spans from Saint-Malo to Saint Brieuc

-- Insider tip: A few travelers have reported some confusing signage and pathways, so grab a map before undertaking this hike.
+- Insider tip: A few travelers have reported confusing signage and pathways, so grab a map before undertaking this hike.

 The Sculptured Rocks

-The sculptor was a 19th-century priest who left his post after becoming deaf and mute (the result of a stroke), and dedicated the remaining 15 years of his life creating these rock sculptures of pirates, sea monsters, smugglers, and other creatures from fantasy.
+The sculptor was a 19th-century priest who left his post after becoming deaf and mute (the result of a stroke), and dedicated the remaining 15 years of his life to creating these rock sculptures of pirates, sea monsters, smugglers, and other creatures from fantasy.
 Though you should tread lightly as these carvings are not protected by the city, they are definitely worth a visit.